stytchauth/stytch-nextjs-integration/README.md

 In this repo, we have two sample auth flows:

-- SDK integration: This flow uses Stytch's React component to create a login and signup flow using email magic links.
-Other libraries used include Stytch's node client library for authentication and with-iron-sessions for session management.
+- SDK integration: This flow uses Stytch's React component to create a login and sign-up flow using [Email Magic Links](https://stytch.com/docs/api/send-by-email).
-- API integration: This flow uses a custom UI with Stytch's backend API for SMS OTP authentication.
-Both Stytch's node client library and with-iron-session are also used.
+- API integration: This flow uses a custom UI with Stytch's backend API for [Onetime Passcodes(OTP) via SMS](https://stytch.com/docs/api/sms-otp-overview) authentication.

+Both flows use Stytch's [Node client library](https://github.com/stytchauth/stytch-node) and [`iron-session`](https://github.com/vvo/next-iron-session) for session management.

-# Getting Started
+# Running locally

-### Setting up Stytch
+## Setting up Stytch

-After signing up for Stytch, you'll need your project's ID, secret, and public token.
+After signing up for Stytch, you'll need your Project's `project_id`, `secret`, and `public_token`.
 You can find these in the [API keys tab](https://stytch.com/dashboard/api-keys).

 Once you've gathered these values, add them to a new .env.local file.
 Example: